 How does a digital optical isolator work?

-An optoisolator contains a source (emitter) of light, a light-emitting diode (LED), that converts the electrical input signal into light, an optical channel (also called dielectric channel), and a photosensor, which detects incoming light and either generates electric energy directly or modulates electric current flowing from an external power supply.
+An optoisolator contains a source (emitter) of light, a light-emitting diode (LED), that converts the electrical input signal into light, an optical channel (also called a dielectric channel), and a photosensor, which detects incoming light and either generates electric energy directly or modulates electric current flowing from an external power supply.
 The sensor can be a photo-resistor, a photo-diode, a photo-transistor, a silicon-controlled rectifier (SCR) or a triac.
-Since LED can sense light in addition to emitting it, the construction of a symmetrical, bidirectional optoisolator is possible.
+Since LED can sense light in addition to emitting it, the construction of asymmetrical, bidirectional optoisolator is possible.
 An optocoupler solid-state relay contains a photo-diode optoisolator that drives a power switch, usually a complementary pair of MOSFETs.

 Where are digital optical isolators used?